GavenDcosta/100dayscodingchallenge-/README.md

 Day 67: C code for finding the greatest of 3 nos using nested if else

-DAy 68: C code to find if a no is odd or even
+Day 68: C code to find if a no is odd or even

+Day 69: C code for calculating age (my exams have started so will be entering only small codes for 2 weeks)